Making More Senses of UX

 When & Where

-Alastair Somerville is an accessible communication consultant.
-Working with clients, like the BBC, National Trust and Scottish Parliament, he has developed a number of new technologies and techniques for making information more available and comprehensible by people with both physical and cognitive impairments.
+Alastair Somerville is an sensory design consultant.
+Working with clients, like the BBC, National Trust and Scottish Parliament, he has developed a number of new technologies and techniques for making information more comprehensible by people - whatever their physical and cognitive capacities.

 Working with charities, government agencies and volunteers in 2013, Alastair co-created SynSurgery (an unconference for Health innovation), Making More Senses (a series of workshops on multimodal design), Creating Social Impact (a number of local training sessions across Stroud District in making and sharing digital media) and Playing With Accessible STEM (an evening for people to use new technology to create new accessible ways of teaching Science and Technology).